Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Introduction

-To tackle the aforementioned problems,~\cite{Guo2018} and the authors of this paper in a previous work~\cite{ghosh2023adaptive} presented an online adaptive SMPC model inspired by~\cite{IEEE_1} that minimized VRE integrated MG operating cost, and satisfied chance constraints on states (BESS SOC) without making any assumption about the probability distribution or statistics of the uncertainty.
-To further reduce conservativeness under unknown probability distribution of the uncertainty, the works~\cite{ghosh2023adaptive,Guo2018} employed adaptive constraint relaxation in the nominal MPC, which to the best of the author's knowledge was unexplored in the literature, rather than the more common adaptive constraint tightening.
+To tackle the aforementioned problems,~\cite{Guo2018} and the authors of this paper in a previous work~\cite{ghosh2023adaptive} presented an online adaptive SMPC model inspired by~\cite{IEEE_1}.
+The authors in~\cite{Guo2018,ghosh2023adaptive} minimized the VRES integrated MG operating cost, and satisfied chance constraints on states (BESS SOC) in closed-loop without making any assumption about the probability distribution or statistics of the uncertainty.
+To further reduce over-conservativeness, the works~\cite{ghosh2023adaptive,Guo2018} employed online adaptive constraint relaxation in the nominal MPC.
 However, the online adaptive constraint relaxation rules used in~\cite{Guo2018} and~\cite{ghosh2023adaptive} are based on intuition having no convergence guarantees or theoretical analyses, and both the works are application specific.
 From an economic MG dispatch perspective, only~\cite{ghosh2023adaptive} included demand charges while~\cite{Guo2018} did not.
 The authors in~\cite{Guo2018} used sample historical data of uncertainties for initial constraint relaxation which~\cite{ghosh2023adaptive} avoided by practical engineering approximation.
-The present work is an extension of the previous work~\cite{ghosh2023adaptive} by the authors, presented in a more generic setting with additional convergence properties and proofs, related theoretical analyses, and additional case studies.
+Additionally,~\cite{Guo2018,ghosh2023adaptive} considered aggregate constraint violations, without any preference for the time when violations should occur.
+For economic MG dispatch with demand charges, it becomes critical, if necessary, to preferentially be able to violate BESS state constraints during a predefined on-peak period from 16:00 to 21:00~h, to reduce grid import power peaks, as OPDC are charged on top of NCDC .